rubyforgood/casa/DOCKER.md

    don't have permission to commit directly to this repo.
 4. Change into the application directory: `cd casa`
 5. Run `docker-compose build` to build images for all services.
-6. Run `docker-compose up -d database` to start the database service.
 7. Run `docker-compose run --rm web rails db:reset` to create the dev and test databases, load the schema, and run the seeds file.
 8. Run `docker-compose up -d` to start all the remaining services.